12bitvn/til-comments/README.md

 # til-comments

-This repo contains all comments from https://til.12bit.vn
+This repo contains all comments for https://til.12bit.vn